Code-Institute-Submissions/ZestyTails/README.md

 ipad version) using the [Balsamiq tool](https://balsamiq.com/wireframes/desktop/#).
 These wireframes were created at the start of the project, to help create a clear image of the website I want to build and also to be used as a planner for the project management.

+Some of the details that show on the wireframes were changed during the process of building the website because of accessibility and better visual.
+* These changes are:
+  * On the page 'Tips & tricks' the 3rd section has been removed, because there was enough content for this page and similar suggestions would be available on the 'Recipes' page.
+  * Another visible change is the way the footer looks and is positioned.
+'Back to top' button is positioned now above the footer, on top of the the social media icons and logo.
+Logo and icones positioned in the middle of the footer, have on the left the menu and on the right the contact details.
+The footer looks more clear and well defined.
   * The contact form response page was created last, and it was a last minute decision, therefore the wireframe has not been built for it.

 * This is the [**PDF version of the wireframes**](https://drive.google.com/file/d/1bozIMADexjemmPHJ5aN11zCDk14R9F4X/view?usp=sharing).
 * This is the [**.png mobile version of the wireframes**](https://drive.google.com/drive/folders/1tNrL2QYCS2FOnRMCfZtdLwvxFXWTAXA0?usp=sharing).
 * This is the [**.png desktop version of the wireframes**](https://drive.google.com/drive/folders/1LqQe9yraHVccuDF2AwpZwSq93C0blkdU?usp=sharing).